 Many students at the university receive financial aid.
-Below are some recommendations and requirements of the Office of Financial Aid.
+Below are some recommendations and requirements of VCU Financial Aid.

 eServices – online records access

 Students are encouraged to use eServices, a password-protected service for viewing VCU student records online, to check the status of their financial aid application and award package.
 Students also may register for classes, print bills and more.
-The eServices website is accessed through myVCU portal at vcu.edu.
+The eServices website is accessed through myVCU portal on the VCU homepage.

 Email – official method of communication

 Students are required to obtain an official VCU student email account within one week of the beginning of their first semester of enrollment.
 Students are responsible for reading university-related communications sent to their official VCU student email account in a timely fashion.
-The Office of Financial Aid uses email to provide financial aid information, to request documentation to support financial aid application data and to provide financial aid application status and award information.
-Information on how to set up an account is available online at vcu.edu/vcu/webmail.html.
+VCU Financial Aid uses email to provide financial aid information, to request documentation to support financial aid application data and to provide financial aid application status and award information.
+Information on how to set up an account is available online.